Cleaning your Chromebook isn’t as difficult as you’d think it is. It’s easy. Seriously.

 - A blunt knife- such as a butter knife (a screwdriver works too)

 - Compressed air (also known as “canned air”)

 - 70% Isopropyl alcohol (also known as rubbing alcohol)

 - A microfiber cloth or semi-abrasive cloth, depending on how dirty your keys are

-Step 1: Use a dab of isopropyl alcohol on a semi-abrasive cloth if your keys are noticeable dirty.
-If not, then use a microfiber cloth as it’s much less abrasive and safer for your keys (you don’t want to scratch the paint off your keys).
+If your keys aren’t that dirty, use a microfiber cloth as it’s much less abrasive and safer for your keys (you don’t want to scratch the paint off your keys).

-Step 2: Use the cloth of your choice and slowly, but firmly go over your keys in a circular motion per each key.
+Step 2: Use the cloth of your choice and slowly, but firmly, go over your keys in a circular motion per each key.

 Step 3: After all the keys are cleaned, let it sit until completely dry.